Methodology

 Because the topic is high stakes, every page avoids implying that GII can make official decisions, publish procurement instructions, determine eligibility, or certify project performance.
 The language stays anchored to monitoring: what is stated, what must happen, what risk should be watched, and what signal would prove movement.

 For commercial readers, this architecture also reduces ambiguity.
 Investors can move from the Diversifica Mais overview into corridor, PPP, finance, land, trade, or safeguard pages without losing context.
-Consultants and firms can move from the library into filing-level notes and back to the request channel.
+Consultants and firms can move from the library into watch-note analysis and back to the request channel.
 Public-interest readers can check methodology and disclaimer language before relying on an interpretation.

 Request Intelligence Brief